Species Introduction

 ✓ Expert Tip

-Keep a journal to track any changes in behaviour or appearance over time.
+Keep a journal to track any changes in behaviour or appearance, which can assist in identifying health trends.

 Q: How do I successfully breed Silver Three-Spot Gourami?